rcombs/node-PLM/README.md

 OK, I swear I'll actually document this.
-It's complicated, and definitely needs it, but testing it takes priority at the moment.
+It's complicated, and definitely needs it, but actually writing and testing it takes priority at the moment.

-VERY EXPERIMENTAL.
-AS OF v0.0.0, ABSOLUTELY NOTHING IS TESTED
+As of v0.1.0, most things are tested and work.

+== TODO ==
+- Add timeouts with sensible defaults
+- Add a metric ton of convenience functions
+- Write documentation